xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

   * **UP**: Goes back to the previous screen.
   * **DOWN**: Erases one character.

 * **Message Sent**: Informative screen that let's the user know that the message was sent successfully.
+Play a tone through the buzzer indicating that a message was sent.
 Times out in two seconds returning back to the main menu.
   * **SELECT**: None
   * **LEFT**: None
   * **RIGHT**: None